groundhoggwp/groundhogg/README.txt

 == Screenshots ==
 1. Meet the Groundhogg CRM and Marketing Automation team!
+2. Advanced searching and filtering to segment your contacts.
+3. Admin toolbar widget to search or add contact's anywhere in the admin.
 2. Drag and drop steps in any order to create your sales funnel.
 3. View funnel reports to help optimize your CRM sales process.
 4. Choose from a variety of actions to to communicate with your customers.